15 Best Running Trails In Colorado Springs You Can Visit Today

 13. Scotsman Trail Loop

-Then the Scotsman Trail Loop is a great choice, with a distance of 1.6km, and an elevation gain of 36km, it allows you to take in the greatness of the area without much difficulty.
+With a distance of 1.6 km and an elevation gain of 36 m, it allows you to take in the greatness of the area without much difficulty.

 14. Cabin Canyon, Siamese Twins, Palmer And Central Garden Trail Loop

-This trail is considered to be a moderate level trail, but only 30% of it will pose any real challenge.
+This running spot close to Colorado Springs is considered to be a moderate-level trail, but only 30% of it will pose any real challenge.

-So if you’re looking to get a taste of what a more difficult trail has to offer, then this trail situated near Colorado Springs should provide exactly what you’re looking for.
+So if you’re looking to get a taste of what a more difficult running trail in Colorado Springs has to offer, then this 4.3-mile trail should provide exactly what you’re looking for.

 15. Edna Mae Bennet Nature Trail

-The final route on this list is this easy trail, with a distance of 3.7km and an elevation gain of 92 meters, the scenery on this trail is especially beautiful, and is great for those looking for a more natural backdrop to their runs.
+The final running route on this Colorado Springs list is this easy trail, with a distance of 3.7 km and an elevation gain of 92 meters.
+The scenery on this trail is especially beautiful and is great for those looking for a more natural backdrop to their runs.

 It can be icy during the winter months, so make sure you’re wearing comfortable and appropriate footwear!